Politics of Mozambique

 Politics in Mozambique takes place in a framework of a semi-presidential representative democratic republic, whereby the President of Mozambique is head of state and head of government in a multi-party system.
-Executive power is exercised by the government.
-Legislative power is vested in both the government and the Assembly of the Republic.
+Executive power is exercised by the Prime Minister, Council of Ministers, and the President of the Republic.
+The Assembly of the Republic is the country's only national legislative chamber.
+The judiciary branch has the Constitutional Council, the highest court on Constitutional issues; the Administrative Tribunal, the highest court on administration matters; and the Supreme Court, the highest criminal and civil court.
+The judiciary is managed by the Superior Council of the Judiciary.